 1. limitations on what we can provide to patients due to their particular circumstances, for example their tolerance/suitability for certain medications

-2. degree of wear & dysfunction – with more severe presentations, symptoms may be reduced but the outcomes may still not achieve adequate patient satisfaction A blended approach to non-surgical management of Hip OA is usually most successful, involving the use of a number of strategies, in combination.
+2. degree of wear & dysfunction – with more severe presentations, symptoms may be reduced but the outcomes may still not achieve adequate patient satisfaction A blended approach to non-surgical management of hip osteoarthritis is usually most successful, involving the use of a number of strategies, in combination.

 1. Activity modification